Print

 Instructions

-6. Before serving, bring to room temp.
+7. Before serving, bring to room temp.
 Place in a medium bowl.
 With the back of a spoon make a circular well in the dip and drizzle olive oil into the well.
 Top with more crushed toasted walnuts, fresh pomegranate seeds and a few parsley or mint leaves.
-Serve with warm toasty pita or crackers.
+Serve with warm toasty pita bread or pita crackers.

 Notes

-To make 1/4 cup of pomegranate molasses, place 1 cup of 100 % pomegranate juice, 2 tablespoons sugar, and 2 teaspoons lemon juice into a small pot on the stove.
-Stir over medium heat until the sugar dissolves, then simmer gently over medium-low or low heat, uncovered, until it has reduced all the way down to 1/4 cup.
+To make 1/4 cup of pomegranate molasses, place 1 cup of 100 % pomegranate juice, 2 tablespoons maple syrup, and 2 teaspoons lemon juice into a small pot on the stove.
+Stir over medium heat until the sugar dissolves, then simmer gently over medium-low heat, uncovered, until it has reduced to 1/4 cup.
 The more gently you simmer, the less bitter it will be.
 It will thicken as it cools.

 Nutrition